mastein109/phase-0/week-1/my-website-1-reflection.md

 #Describe what open source means.

-Open source means that anyone can work, edit, and modify a blueprint via a free license, remotely.
+Open source means that anyone can work, edit, and modify a program via a free license, remotely.

 #What do you think about Open Source?
 Does it make you nervous or protective?
 Does it feel like utopia?

-Open source is a great tool for developers since it opens up the world of code and diversifies input.
-However, it is a little nerve wrecking since it allows ANYONE to edit source code, which could cause potential destruction of code.
+Open source is a great tool for developers since it opens up the world of code and allows for anyone to contribute to a product.
+However, it is a little nerve wrecking since it allows ANYONE to edit source code, which could cause potential loss of control over a program.

 #Assess the importance of using licenses.

+It is important for a developer to understand which license they are working with.
+Licensing allows others to use your work and contribute to it without being granted permission.
+Licenses generally protect you as the original creator.

 #What concepts were solidified in the challenge?
 Did you have any "aha" moments?
 What did you struggle with?

+After working on the challenges, I was able to understand exactly what the push and pull commands were doing within the repositories.
+At first I struggled with committing and merging the files, but after a lot of practice was able to understand exactly what was happening, step by step.

 #Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.